gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

     img9 = Image.HEART
     img1 = img9 / 9
-    sleeptime = 50
+    sleep_time = 50
     while True:
         for i in range(10):
             img = img1 * i
             display.show(img)
-            sleep(sleeptime)
+            sleep(sleep_time)
         for i in range(9, -1, -1):
             img = img1 * i
             display.show(img)
-            sleep(sleeptime)
+            sleep(sleep_time)

 ----

 .. admonition:: Tasks

     #.
-Using the pulsing code above as a starting point, add extra code so that it is possible to set use the number of pulses per second to calcualte the sleeptime.
+Using the pulsing code above as a starting point, add extra code so that it is possible to set use the number of pulses per second to calculate the sleep_time.
 Set the pulse rate to 100 pulses per minute.

     .. dropdown::
             :icon: codescan